 There is nothing more uninviting than walking into a house and smelling stale smoke, especially if you are a non-smoker.
 If you don’t smoke, it’s possible that a prior resident did.
-Our article will show you how to remove smoke odor from a house and its contents rapidly.
+Our article will show you how to rapidly remove smoke odor from a house and its contents.

 The amount of cleaning required depends on how long the smoker was on the premises and how frequently they smoked.
 Third-hand smoking is the source of the odor.
 It can appear to linger in unexpected places, such as furniture, drapes, and clothing, as well as on the walls themselves.
-However, by following this advice, you will be able to eliminate the smell of smoking in your home permanently.
-We’ve outlined some simple procedures as well as goods and resources that can assist you.
+However, by following this advice, you will eliminate the smell of smoking in your home permanently.
+We’ve outlined some simple procedures and goods and resources that can assist you.

 Make A Smelly Air Out